KyleOS/kyso-guides/temp/connect-github/Readme.md

 - **description**: Specify the description of the post
 - **tags**: any tags you want added to the post
 - **email**:  an email address that a Kyso team member used to sign up to Kyso and they will be attributed as the creator on Kyso. __This only applies to child posts__.
 - **created_at**: to set the post date just add this field as a string that can be parse by moment.js https://momentjs.com/guides/#/parsing/ __This only applies to child posts__.
+Example 'created_at: 2019-05-10'
 - **updated_at**: same as created_at but for when the post is updated. __This only applies to child posts__.

 So for example if you had a directory with a 'my-article.ipynb' notebook and you wanted Kyso to only accept the staging branch you would create a 'kyso.yaml' file like the following: